 There are lots of ways you can connect with people whether it’s joining a book club, volunteering, starting a new hobby, joining a meetup group, or participating in community events.

-Unfortunately, when we’re lonely we may think the worse and expect the worse for future social interactions.
+Unfortunately, when we’re lonely we may think the worst and expect the worst for future social interactions.

 Too often, attitudes, habits, and associations based on past experiences can be at play.